PedroPachuca/SK-S7G2GuiApp/README.md

 IoT GUI App using Renesas RTOS ThreadX.

-This app toggles Windows and Text on the SKS7G2 using a multi-threaded approach coupled with interactive Touch UI optimized for SKS7G2's Display.
+This app controls Windows and Text on the SKS7G2 using a multi-threaded approach coupled with interactive Touch UI optimized for SKS7G2's Display.

 Written in Synergy C